A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 You need to identify the pain points of your visitors and address them, so they can relate if they are experiencing it.

-On other hand, many humans tend to avoid pain as they seek pleasure.
+On the other hand, many humans tend to avoid pain as they seek pleasure.
 The most powerful motivations of people come from their desire to attain pleasure.

 Now, you can use this particular emotion and leverage it to attract your target customers as well.